What Procedures & Medications are Involved with the Donor Egg Cycle Medical Process?

 Fertility Medications Needed for the Recipient

 If you have menstrual cycles, medications may begin on menstrual cycle day 3 with the use of a birth control pill.
 Depending on your individual circumstances, this medication may be given for a varying period of time (often 2 to 3 weeks) to prevent ovarian cysts from forming.
 Lupron is then given for 10-14 days.
 If you are not having menstrual cycles, Lupron may not be necessary.
-If you are using a fresh egg donor, your cycle will be synchronized with hers in order that your endometrium (lining of the uterus) will be receptive to the embryo when it is time to do the transfer.
-If you are using frozen eggs, the cycle may be scheduled at your convenience once eggs are reserved.
+With frozen eggs, the cycle may be scheduled at your convenience once eggs are reserved.

 You will also receive two hormones: estrogen and progesterone.
 The estrogen is given as a pill or an intramuscular injection, and progesterone is given as an intramuscular injection.
 These medications mimic a natural menstrual cycle and produce a uterine environment receptive to a developing embryo.